Tofalaria: The Tofalaria Natural Federal Preserve

-The Tofalariya Natural Federal Preserve was established on August 12, 1971.
-It is found in the Eastern Sayan Mountains in Southwestern Tofalariya.
+The Tofalaria Natural Federal Preserve was established on August 12, 1971.
+It is found in the Eastern Sayan Mountains in Southwestern Tofalaria.
 The nature preserve was formerly part of the Sayan Natural Federal Preserve.

-129 vertebrate and 30 invertebrate species can be found in Tofalariya.
+129 vertebrate and 30 invertebrate species can be found in Tofalaria.
 The region is home to eight endangered animal species, including the black stork, golden eagle, lesser white-fronted goose, osprey, white-tailed eagle, peregrine falcon, eurasian eagle-owl, and caribou.
 It is also home to seven endangered bird species.

-According to an inventory of fauna completed in 2012, Tofalariya has 123 vascular plant species, 5 species of lichen, and 20 species of Bryophyte.
+According to an inventory of fauna completed in 2012, Tofalaria has 123 vascular plant species, 5 species of lichen, and 20 species of Bryophyte.
 Two species of vascular plants – Cypripedium macranthos and Common butterwort – are endangered.
 Cedar and deciduous vegetation dominates plant life in the region.
 Squirrels and sables rely on pine cones from cedar trees as one of their main food sources.

 In 2018, the Tofalaria Natural Federal Preserve constructed 14 artificial nests in the region to combat habitat loss of the local osprey.

-Tofalariya is considered the best habitat for snow leopards.
+Tofalaria is considered the best habitat for snow leopards.
 Snow leopard spoor has consistently been observed in the region.

 The local government has placed limits on the hunting of musk deer in the region.

-In 2022, it was reported that, for the first time ever, a couple of whooper swans stayed in the Tofalariya Natural Federal Preserve for the winter.
+In 2022, it was reported that, for the first time ever, a couple of whooper swans stayed in the Tofalaria Natural Federal Preserve for the winter.